Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 25 Mar 2010: Appeals Commissioner

 Rob Reimer operated a ranch, along with his spouse Marlene, for 40 years.
 He served as Trustee with Wetaskiwin Regional Public Schools from 1995 until 2010, with 11 years as Chair.
 He was Vice-Chair of the County of Wetaskiwin Subdivision and Development Appeal Board from 1996 until 2009.
-Rob was a Co-Chair with Region 9, and later, Region 4, Child and Family Services Authorities from 1998 until 2006.
-He served as Chair of the Family Supports for Children with Disabilities Appeal Panel from 2006 until 2009 and Chair of the Child, Youth and Family Enhancement Appeal Panel from 2006 until 2010.
-He is also a member of the Municipal Government Board.
+Rob was also a Co-Chair with Region 9, and later, Region 4, Child and Family Services Authorities from 1998 until 2006.
+He served as Chair of the Family Supports for Children with Disabilities Appeal Panel from 2006 until 2009, and Chair of the Child, Youth and Family Enhancement Appeal Panel from 2006 until 2010.
+He has also been a member of the Municipal Government Board.

 Colleen R. Ryan